Lee Tuck: Loan to Terengganu

 In May 2021, he made a comeback to Terengganu on a six-month loan deal until the end of the 2021 season.
 He only featured in three league matches, scoring just one goal and an assist for the club, before returning to his parent club.

 Kedah Darul Aman

 In December 2022, he signed a contract with Kedah on a free transfer.
 However, he played until July 2023.
 Tuck made a statement that he is leaving the club for personal reasons.

 International career

-Being more than 5 years in Malaysia league side as professional footballer, Tuck obtained Malaysian citizenship through naturalisation.
+Having resided for more than 5 years in Malaysia, Tuck obtained Malaysian citizenship through naturalisation.

 In November 2022, Tuck earned his first call-up to the Malaysian squad for their training camp ahead of the 2022 AFF Championship.
 On 9 December 2022, he made his first appearance in a friendly match against Cambodia and scored his first goal in the same match.
 Lee's first goal in his debut wasn't enough for him as he scored the third goal against Maldives on 14 December 2022.
 The tally was finally added when he scored his next goal against Solomon Islands.